matiu/dolar-blue/README.md

 dolar-blue
 ==========

-Client for LaNacion.com and dolar-blue.net API in nodejs
+API to get the *dolar blue* rate in Argentina, from various sources.

 ## Synopsis